Precision fermentation

 “Precision fermentation (PF) combines the process of traditional fermentation with the latest advances in biotechnology to efficiently produce a compound of interest, such as a protein, flavor molecule, vitamin, pigment, or fat.
 A specific DNA sequence is inserted into a microorganism to give it instructions to produce the desired molecule when fermented.
 At the end of the fermentation process, the resulting compounds are filtered out, separating them from the microorganisms that produced them”.
 [1, 2, 3, 4]

-Therefore, PF is a biotechnological process that uses microorganisms such as bacteria, yeasts, or fungi, often genetically modified, as microscopic “factories” to produce specific food ingredients traditionally derived from animals or plants through an upstream process.
+Therefore, PF is a biotechnological process that uses microorganisms such as bacteria, yeasts, microalgae or fungi, often genetically modified, as microscopic “factories” to produce specific food ingredients traditionally derived from animals or plants through an upstream process.
 The downstream stage of the process plays a crucial role in removing unwanted compounds, producing strains, and eliminating impurities through filtration and purification steps.
 [3, 4, 5, 6].

 Restricted content To access this content, please create an account or connect to an existing one.